-For over 160 years, Steinway & Sons have been the leading name when it comes to the crafting of world-class Grand Pianos.
-Offering sizes ranging from the diminutive Model S to the imposing Model D, Steinway Grands have become the standard by which other pianos are often judged.
+For over 168 years, Steinway & Sons has been the leading name when it comes to the crafting of world-class Grand Pianos.
+Offering models ranging in size from the diminutive Model S to the imposing Model D, Steinway Grand Pianos have become the standard by which other pianos are often judged.
 Not as well-known however is the company’s selection of upright/vertical pianos they have offered throughout their history.

-Designed by Henry E. Steinway and his son Henry Steinway, Jr., the very first Steinway upright scale design featured a 24-note bass section a ¾ flat plate and agraffes throughout.
+Designed by Henry E. Steinway and his son Henry Steinway, Jr., the very first Steinway upright scale design featured a 24-note bass section a ¾ flat plate, and agraffes throughout.
 This was an 85 note/7 octave design and measured 4’ 9 3/8” tall.
-This was the first of many early upright scale designs that pre-date the ‘modern’ Steinway upright.
+This was the first of many early upright scale designs that pre-dated the ‘modern’ Steinway upright.

 Upright or a Grand?

 Our Northern Indiana Rebuilding Facility and Showroom feature a wide selection of fully restored and original condition Steinway instruments.
 We have over forty years of experience in the piano industry and we stand ready to assist you in finding the piano that is the right fit for you.
-For more information about our selection and our range of services, get in contact with us today!
+For more information about our selection and our range of services, get in contact with Chupp’s Piano Service today!

 For over a year I researched pianos and various dealers.
 I came upon Chupp’s Piano Service in my search and decided to go and check it out.
 It was well worth the drive.
 The workmanship both on the exterior and interior is of the highest craftsmanship quality.” – R. Demming